Three things to see in Saxon-Bohemian Switzerland

 You can walk most of the bridge for free, but you have to buy a 2€ ticket if you want to explore the remnants of a castle on the edge of the plateau.
 The views o the bridge are worth the price!
 But my personal favorite photo-spots are Pavillionaussicht and Kleine Gans Aussicht.
 Just wear good shoes and be careful on the rocks!

-Rathen is quiet resort city where car entry is forbidden.
+Rathen is a quiet resort city where car entry is forbidden.
 Clean air and the view to the river make for a perfect dining spot in one of the restaurants with terraces.

 One of the most iconic views of Saxon-Bohemian Switzerland is to be enjoyed from the top of a huge sand rock group called Schrammsteine.
 Start from Bad Schandau and get up to the top of the sandstone massif by the famous Art Nouveau elevator (one-way ticket 1,80 €).
 The structure is more than 100 years old, and the view from the top is magnificent.

 There are several marked trails on the top, you just need to follow the one heading to Schrammsteine.
 The most exciting part of the walk is climbing the last 100 meters to the top of the cliffs.
 You’ll have to brave steep metal stairs leading you safely over the dark ravines in between the stone walls.
 You don’t need to be an experienced climber to succeed, the trail is very well prepared.
-However, a decent stamina will help.
+However, decent stamina will help.
 The view from the top will reward all your efforts!

 If climbing Schrammsteine alone is not enough excitement for your day, explore the surrounding area!
 It offers many more well-marked picturesque touristic trails – just pick one and follow it.
 Note that there are no shops or restaurants on the top of the sandstone massif.
 So, if you don’t want to get down to Elbe valley for lunch, pack snacks and a lot of water.